 Don’t let this happen in your business.

-Cross-sharing of learning and skills between marketing and e-Commerce makes your teams better at both.
+Cross-sharing of capabilities between marketing and e-Commerce makes your teams better at both.

 It moves people away from having a narrow business view to having a wide business view.